slipstreamamx/DevOps-Course-Mars-Rover/README.md

 Now visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.

-## Integrate with an API
+## Integrate with the API

-Firstly, install the [Requests library](https://docs.python-requests.org/en/latest/user/quickstart/) via Poetry by running the command `poetry add requests` in your terminal (from this folder).
+Firstly, install the Requests library via Poetry by running the command `poetry add requests` in your terminal (from this folder).
 This will add it to your list of dependencies in the `pyproject.toml` file and also download it.

 Your Python files in this project can now import and use the `requests` module.
+See [this quickstart documentation](https://docs.python-requests.org/en/latest/user/quickstart/) for how to use it.

-You’ll need to get an API key by registering on the Open API website.
-You shouldn’t commit sensitive values like keys to source control.
+You’ll need to get an API key by registering on the Open API website and then include it in your API requests, but you shouldn’t commit sensitive values like keys to source control.
 Instead, pass it to the code via an environment variable:
 - Fill in your `.env` file with an API key variable.
 By convention, environment variable names are uppercase with underscores.
 - You can access an environment variable from Python code by importing `os` and then using the expression `os.getenv('YOUR_ENV_VAR_NAME')`.